shalaleh-rismani/phase-ai-hazard-analysis/index.md

 **PHASE** is a guideline for applying **System Theoretic Process Analysis (STPA)** to Artificial Intelligence systems.

+PHASE adapts these STPA steps to address AI-specific challenges such as model opacity, autonomy, capability uncertainty, and output complexity.
 It supports system-level hazard analysis by helping analysts examine not only models and datasets, but also the broader development and operation processes in which AI systems are situated.

 <div class="button-row">